-“Doctors therefore lack theoretical understanding of how experiences associated with self-image, relations and values become «inscribed» in the body”.
+“Doctors, therefore, lack theoretical understanding of how experiences associated with self-image, relations, and values become «inscribed» in the body”.

 “An organism’s interpretation of and response to signals from its surroundings

-!The response will depend on the context in which the stimulus is presented, as well as on the previous experience (disturbances stored in the neuro physiological foundation for communication, attachment, self regulation and emotion) and development of the organism’s adaptive systems.”
+!The response will depend on the context in which the stimulus is presented, as well as on the previous experience (disturbances stored in the neurophysiological foundation for communication, attachment, self regulation, and emotion) and development of the organism’s adaptive systems.”

 This means that two individuals with the same genetic make-up (identical twins with identical DNA) may experience a given stimulus differently and also make a different response to it, as a result of experience-conditioned epigenetic processes..”

 “During the past decade, empirical documentation has demonstrated that experience – the information that an individual acquires during a lifetime of sensing and acting – is of fundamental biological relevance.
-Unfortunately, such experience does not lend itself easily to standardised interpretation; it is always an experience of something for someone, in a unique context (2).
+Unfortunately, such experience does not lend itself easily to standardized interpretation; it is always an experience of something for someone, in a unique context (2).
 In this article, we attempt to exemplify the importance of subjective experiences for health!.

 Maybe the time has come for Medical science to put the organ-specific approach/thinking to rest, and go back to the basic of human self-regulation?